 (known from 1921 as Talbot in France and outside the UK)

 Alexandre Darracq originally started business in the nineteenth century as a manufacturer of "Gladiator" bicycles.
 He sold out this business in 1896 to form Alexandre Darracq et Cie, manufacturers of bicycle components and horseless carriages.
-After flirtations with electric vehicles and radial engined motor cycles, he finally settled for a "proper" Léon Bollée designed horizontal engined motor car.
-1900 saw a change to vertical engines and an expansion of the range to include a 12 hp twin cylinder.
+After flirtations with electric vehicles and rotary engined motor cycles, he finally settled for a "proper" Léon Bollée designed horizontal engined motor car.
+1900 saw a change to a vertical single cylinder 6½hp engine designed by Paul Ribeyrolles.
+Later the range grew to include a 12 hp twin cylinder.
 A four cylinder 20 hp with pressed steel chassis was introduced for 1902.
-Darracq was in the forefront of pioneers of mechanical inlet valves, L-head engines, pressed steel chassis and proper location of back axles using torque control arms.
+Darracqs, and Paul Ribeyrolles, were in the forefront of pioneers of mechanical inlet valves, L-head engines, pressed steel chassis and proper location of back axles using torque control arms.

 The star of the film "Genevieve" was a Darracq.

 Then Anthony Lago arrived at Suresnes.
 Born in Italy, he trained as an engineer, rose to the rank of Major in the Italian army during the Great War and re-invented himself as a director of the Wilson Self Changing Gear Co Ltd in the 1920s.
-He joined the Sunbeam board in the early thirties and, as the STD group started to founder financially, he seized his opportunity to re-finance, or in modern parlance lead a management buy-out of the Suresnes part of the group.
+He joined the Sunbeam board in the early thirties and, as the STD group started to founder financially, he seized an opportunity in 1933 to take control at Suresnes to rationalise and re-orient the models produced.

 Sic transit gloria Suresnsis.

-Darracq / Talbot Lago history courtesy of Bill Clark
+Darracq / Talbot Lago history and YouTube video courtesy of Bill Clark.